deadshxll/offensecom/README.md

 ```
 This will build the project and output the binary into the current directory inside the `build/` folder, as well as run the binary.

+## Plans
+- Add the ability to scroll in the UI
+- Add scrolling for when too much text is being typed in the input field.
+- Add basic documentation

 ## Showcase
 ![image](https://github.com/user-attachments/assets/becc5c86-eab8-4379-8407-4a7993420660)